Solarisbank/identhub-ios/README.md

 For Xcode 12.X, make sure you are using 0.9.11 version of framework.

 ### Crash in pure ObjC applications
-If you get error message similat to next one: "Class XXX is implemented in both YYY and /Applications/Xcode.app/Contents/Developer/Toolchains/XcodeDefault.xctoolchain/usr/lib/swift/macosx/libswiftCore.dylib.
+If you get error message similar to next one: "Class XXX is implemented in both YYY and /Applications/Xcode.app/Contents/Developer/Toolchains/XcodeDefault.xctoolchain/usr/lib/swift/macosx/libswiftCore.dylib.
 One of the two will be used.
 Which one is undefined.", you need to add empty swift file to your pure ObjC application, together with bridging file (will be created automatically by Xcode).

 ### iOS Simulator launch error for Xcode 12
 If you get error "/Path/To/Your/Project/ProjectName.xcodeproj Building for iOS Simulator, but the linked and embedded framework 'FrameworkName.framework' was built for iOS.", you need to rebuild that framework with arm64 architecture excluded for iOS Simulator.

-For this go to Build settings of framework target in framework project and make sure that *Excluded Architectures* property containt *arm64* value for *Any iOS Simulator SDK* option for desired build target (*Debug*, *Release*)
+For this go to Build settings of framework target in framework project and make sure that *Excluded Architectures* property contains *arm64* value for *Any iOS Simulator SDK* option for desired build target (*Debug*, *Release*)

 Rebuild and reimport problematic framework.